AldridgeCaleb/r-markdown-templates/README.md

 ## Installation

-`rmarkdownTemplates` is and will always be a "development" version package intended for my personal use, others are welcome to fork/use though.
+`rmarkdownTemplates` is and will always be a "developmental" package intended for my personal use, others are welcome to fork/use.
 You can install the development version of `rmarkdownTemplates` from Github via the `devtools` package.
 The `remotes` package would probably work too.